RaiPeter/string-calculator/README.md

 # String Calculator

-This application is a simple string calculator.
+This application is a simple string calculator developed using TDD.

 ## How to Run